numpy/numpy/doc/neps/missing-data.rst

 missing values.
-While there are some differing default behaviors between existing implementations of the techniques, I believe that the design choices made in a new implementation must be made based on their merits, not by rote copying of previous designs even if some users have been accustomed to those conventions.
+While there are some differing default behaviors between existing implementations of the techniques, I believe that the design choices made in a new implementation must be made based on their merits, not by rote copying of previous designs.

-Each approach has positive and negative aspects to it, so this NEP proposed to implement both.
+Both masks and NA bit patterns have different strong and weak points, depending on the application context.
+This NEP thus proposes to implement both.
 To enable the writing of generic "missing value" code which does not have to worry about whether the arrays it is using have taken one or the other approach, the missing value semantics will be identical for the two implementations.

 NA Value Bit Patterns
 =====================